CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 The merging of 2 json documents is performed with the following rules, recursively:

-- when first argument is not an object, the result of the merge is the second object.
-As an exception, when the second argument is an object, the result of the merge is the merge result of the second argument with an empty object.
+- when 2 non-object jsons are merged, the result is of the merge is the second value.
+- when a non-object json is merged with a json object, the result is the merge result of an empty object with the second merging argument.
 - when 2 objects are merged, the resulting object consists of the following (key, value) pairs:

   - All (key, value) pairs from the first object that have no corresponding (key, value) pairs in the second object.